 Atherys, Inc. is an international biotech company focused on regenerative medicines designed to extend and enhance the quality of human life.

-One of the first regenerative medicine companies on this list, they are currently developing Multistem, an adult-derived off-the-shelf stem cell therapy for neurological diseases, cardiovascular diseases, and other critical care.
+One of the first regenerative medicine companies on this list, they are developing Multistem, an adult-derived off-the-shelf stem cell therapy for neurological diseases, cardiovascular diseases, and other types of critical care.

 The company’s most advanced program explores the treatment of ischemic stroke, which is one of the leading causes of disability around the world.